bgamari/build-env/readme.md

 passing multiple arguments at once (this is crucial when one doesn't know the number of arguments ahead of time).

+If you want to set `--prefix` or `--destdir` to variables, you will want to pass the `--preserve-dirs` flag, which will skip the step that attempts to make these paths absolute.
+In that case, the variables should expand to absolute paths, as is usually required for `prefix` and `destdir`.

 ## Specifying packages

 Instead of passing the required packages through the command line,